bpugh/bc-travel/src/pages/blog/2020-01-21-christmas-in-japan.md

 Then we stopped at Kumamoto Toys to get a present for Marina's 3-year-old son.
 Shopping for a gift in a quaint little toy store definitely felt like a Christmas tradition that's all too rare nowadays back home so we enjoyed it.
 We got him some train-themed toys including a [Shinkalion](https://www.youtube.com/watch?v=8VFfEZWn9P4) (essentially a _Shinkansen_ (bullet train) transformer robot) which are all the rage with kids in Japan.

 The next step was the preparation.
 Chris made the sangria which turned out great despite having to use a pot as an improvised pitcher.
-I assembled the tree and put up decorations but mostly just looked pretty while Chris made tiny Christmas hats, stiched our friends' names on their stockings and made herself a Christmas outfit from spare fabric.
+I assembled the tree and put up decorations but mostly just looked pretty while Chris made tiny Christmas hats, stitched our friends' names on their stockings and made herself a Christmas outfit from spare fabric.

 ![Enjoying our hard work](https://res.cloudinary.com/bctravel/image/upload/c_scale,f_auto,q_auto,w_1080/v1579592020/christmas/IMG_2565_bbuc72.jpg "Enjoying our hard work")